Sunday, June 27, 2021

 The holder of the exciter was designed with TinkerCAD and 3D printed

-While this method works and it is a convenient way to use a number of small sources, the main problem is that they need to be placed at some distance from the Object Under Test which decreases the flux and irradiates a larger area of the specimen.
+While this method works and it is a convenient way to use a number of small individual sources, the main problem is that they need to be placed at some distance from the Object Under Test which decreases the flux and irradiates a larger area of the specimen.
+One can not easily select the area being sampled.

-I made also a small, single, directed source with a Lead collimator which works very well and I can place it much closer
+I made a small, single, directed source with a Lead collimator / shield which works very well and I can place it much closer to the specimen without the detector picking up the primary X-ray.

-Update: X-Ray tube is added as yet another option to do XRF excitation.
+Update: X-Ray tube is added as yet another option to do XRF excitation and I built a custom controller for it.
 See THIS post.

 1 comment: